In your child’s first 3 years of life, they develop important language skills. Here’s how you can help them understand and learn new words.

 - Talk to your toddler to help them build their vocabulary, understand the purpose of objects around them, and organize the world in their mind.
 For example, show them a toothbrush and say, “This is a toothbrush.
 You clean your teeth with a toothbrush.”

-- Look at family photos together and use simple phrases to describe them, such as, “This was Sarah’s birthday.”
+- Look at family photos together and use simple sentences to describe what you see: “That was Sarah’s party.”
 It’s a great way to help them better understand the world and their place in it.
 You can also focus on what the people in the photographs are doing to help your child learn new verbs.

 - Read your toddler books that explore relatable topics (e.g., a birthday, potty training).
-Ask them questions about the story.
-Let them comment and ask you questions.
-This is the best way for them to develop their language skills.
+Ask questions about the story, but also take the time to comment on what’s happening (e.g., “Oh, the boy is angry!
+Like you when Luca takes away your toy.”).
+Let them comment and ask you questions, as this helps them develop their language skills.

 Things to keep in mind